mitotic/graphterm/graphterm/www/help.rst

-GraphTerm Help (from README file)
+GraphTerm Help (from the README file)
 *********************************************************************************
 .. sectnum::
 .. contents::

 Support
 =============================

- - Report bugs and other issues using the Github `Issue Tracker <https://github.com/mitotic/graphterm/issues>`_.
+Report bugs and other issues using the Github `Issue Tracker <https://github.com/mitotic/graphterm/issues>`_.

- - Additional documentation and updates will be made available on the project home page, `info.mindmeldr.com/code/graphterm <http://info.mindmeldr.com/code/graphterm>`_.
+Additional documentation and updates will be made available on the project home page, `info.mindmeldr.com/code/graphterm <http://info.mindmeldr.com/code/graphterm>`_.

 Usage